 *RELEASE: An FBI Whistleblower Exposes Secret ‘Zodiac’ Cover-Up

-This shocker triggered a “Plan B”: The CBs found the ancestral town of the now-dead Poste, where DNA from a blood relative was offered by a confidential informant.
-Days later, “good profiles” from Poste’s kin and the mat’s DNA were compared by forensic specialists from five universities.
-“Strong similarities” were found; the team hopes the results will be compared to the mystery hairs spotted in the clenched hand of 1966 Riverside murder victim Cheri Jo Bates.
+Days later, “good profiles” from Poste’s kin and the mat’s DNA were scrutinized by forensic specialists from five elite universities.
+Their conclusion: “Strong similarities” were in fact identified.
+The investigators hope these genetic results will be compared to the mystery hairs found in the clenched fist of 1966 Riverside murder victim Cheri Jo Bates.

 Later, friendly cops from other agencies reported that Riverside’s murder-scene DNA, along with Poste’s genetic profile, were never uploaded on the FBI’s CODIS crime database.
-The dead suspect’s missing sample was particularly disturbing, considering Julin had arranged for all three departments to have access to it.
+The dead suspect’s missing sample was particularly disturbing, considering Julin had arranged for all three aforementioned departments to have access to it.
 Ignoring or evading this crime-comparison tool is a violation of a 2016 California law.

 Forensic DNA cases in the USA have been backlogged for decades.
 The CB who cordially approached Riverside Police, ballistics expert Stephanie C. Luehr (left), and CEO Colbert agree on the solution: After a realistic period of time, new laws should allow families to access their victim’s case file.
 And like the minutemen of old, colleges, accredited private labs, chain-of-custody cold case teams and skilled crowd-sourcing groups are all eager to contribute.